BxNxM/rpitools/PROGRAMMERS_GUIDE.md

 ## SHARED MEMORY DICT <a name="sharedmemdict"></a>

-For multiprocess communication with socket interface - dictionary key - value store
+For multiprocess communication with socket interface - dictionary key - value storage.

 Use from command line `alias`